erostefano/fatigueAnalysis.js/README.md

 - Explain why the images of one person are enough (tailored, fast release)
 - Write about performance and user behaviour analysis

+## Critics

+- **Use Existing Model:** Face detection models return face points that can be used to calculate the distance between the upper and lower eyelids, as well as the mouth.
+This may potentially be accurate enough to detect signs of fatigue.